What to Wear Hiking in Alaska in Summer

 I tend to either hike in a long-sleeve base layer or some sort of t-shirt.
 It just depends on what kind of hike I’m doing and how the weather looks.
 The tops I wear are always moisture-wicking and quick drying.
 I don’t often wear tank tops because I don’t like the straps from my backpack rubbing against my bare shoulders.

-I’m also a fan of this Under Armour Short-Sleeve T-Shirt.
+I love this long-sleeve REI Co-op Women’s Sahara Shade Hoodie and I’m also a fan of this Under Armour Short-Sleeve T-Shirt.
 It’s lightweight, has a nice fit, and dries super fast.
 Plus, there are some fun colors to choose from.

 Under Armour Short Sleeve T Shit Hiking Top what to wear in alaska in summer